 The Court earns favorable reviews from 64% of white voters along with 51% of black voters and 52% of Hispanic voters.
 On a partisan basis, 77% of Republicans offer a positive assessment.
 That view is shared by 57% of Democrats and 50% of Independent voters (see crosstab results).

-We also provide daily updates on the president’s job approval and the generic congressional ballot.
+We provide daily updates on the president’s job approval and the generic congressional ballot.
+We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

-The new national survey of 1,002 Registered Voters was conducted May 3-4, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-It has a 3.1 percentage point Margin of Error with a 95% level of confidence.
+The national survey of 1,001 Registered Voters was conducted July 5-6, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the sample).
+Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).